blumenthaler/Bar-Talk/notes.md

 To Do:

-- scope method with a corresponding show page; NEEDS to query DB
-    - *user with most recipes*
-    - recipe with most comments?
-    - spirit with most recipes/cocktails?
-    - cocktails with most recipes?
-    - users/recipes/cocktails with most comments?

 - add comments functionality (optional)
 - add a layout (kind of optional, not really)
+- Verify Recipes CRUD is working properly (update)

 - refactor from start to end point
     - The application is pretty DRY
     - Limited logic in controllers
     - Views use helper methods if appropriate
-    - Views use partials if appropriate
+    - *Views use partials if appropriate*

 - verify that my validations for new form are valid(?)
     - using flash instead of logic in view